Christmas Won’t Fix It

 Most of us run our years like we run our cars.
 We drive on and on.
 We run the tank low.
 By November, we’re running on fumes.
 Then we treat the big summer break like we’re going to the fuel station: summer will refuel the tank full enough to get us back on the road for another year.

-We say to ourselves “next year will be so much better!”
-Then we get back in late January and guess what?
+We say to ourselves, “Next year will be so much better!”
+Then we return in late January, and guess what?
 The relentless work is still there.
-And so is the underlying pattern of thinking and behaviour that we run to deal with the work.
+And so is the underlying pattern of thinking and behaviour that we have to deal with the work.

 And so the cycle continues for another year…